rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

      Average correlation: +0.920
      Total run time: 0.188 sec.

 In :numref:`classmates3` we may notice that the fairness enhancing procedure  starts by default from two initial pairing solutions, a right one and a left one (see Lines 5 and 11).
-With the right inital pairing, we obtain in fact the same optimal fairest pairing solution as before.
+With the right initial pairing, we obtain in fact the same optimal fairest pairing solution as before.
 With a global run time of less than 1/5th of a second, the previous brute force run time is actually divided by 20 (see Line 23).

 Back to :ref:`Content Table <Tutorial-label>`